dwdii/DNScymbal/README.md

 Testing
 =======
 Only lite manual testing on Windows 7 Home Premium has been performed.
+Please submit any enhancements or issues via [this repo's Issue Tracking](https://github.com/dwd/DNScymbal/issues)

 License
 =======